jacq-system/herbarium-output/README.md

 Definition of routes, what should be done and what should be returned

 **Entity**
 Doctrine ORM entities, that is mapping of database tables to data.
+Many database calls are kept in raw SQL approach.
+Benefits of Doctrine [ORM](https://symfony.com/doc/current/doctrine.html) are not fully utilized.
+The RW and RO database automatic switch is covered by Doctrine.
+If interested, read more [here](https://symfony.com/doc/current/doctrine.html), in general executeQuery() runs on replica(s) and executeStatement() on writable.

 **Enum**
 PHP enums